Janiah Barker: Recruiting

 Barker was considered a five-star recruit and was ranked third in the 2022 class by ESPN.
 Barker committed to playing college basketball for Texas A&M Aggies over offers from Georgia Lady Bulldogs, becoming the highest ranked recruit in program history.

 College career

 In her freshman season at Texas A&M, Barker started seven games for the Aggies, averaging 22.8 minutes a game.
 She put up a career-high 24 points against Georgia, shooting 10-of-11 (90.9%) from the field in 20 minutes of action after missing the previous 10 games due to injury.
 As a freshman, Barker averaged 12.7 points and 5.9 rebounds per match.
 In her sophomore season, Barker recorded eight double-doubles, averaging 12.2 points and 7.6 rebounds in 30 games played as a sophomore.
 Barker was named to the Winter SEC Academic Honor Roll and was on the 2023 Katrina McClain Award watchlist.
 For her junior season, Barker transferred to UCLA.
+After being on a Final Four team at UCLA, Janiah Barker, Londynn Jones, and the entire previous UCLA freshman class entered the transfer portal.
+Janiah went to the University of Tennessee, which had a poor 16-14 season record.